Ovid/zen-of-test-suites/README.md

 The single biggest factor in poor test suite performance for applications is frequently I/O. In particular, working with the database tends to be a bottleneck and there's only so much database tuning that can be done.
-After you've profiles your SQL and optimized it, several database-related optimizations which can be considered are:
+After you've profiled your SQL and optimized it, several database-related optimizations which can be considered are:

 1. Using transactions to clean up your database rather than rebuilding the database
-2. Only connect to the database once per test suite (hard when you're using separate processes
+2. Only connect to the database once per test suite (hard when you're using a separate processe per test file)
 3. If you must rebuild the database, maintain a pool of test databases and assign them as needed, rebuilding used ones in the background
 4. Use smaller database fixtures instead of loading everything at once